Basement Waterproofing & Foundation Repair in Trenton, NJ

 Basement Sump Pump – Homeowners in Trenton, NJ are accustomed to rainfall year-round, which can also lead to their basements potentially flooding.
 When installing a sump pump system, you no longer have to worry about this.
 As water trickles into your basement, it flows into the interior drainage system and then down to the sump pit where a float switch is triggered by the water reaching a certain level.
 Afterwards, it drains far away from your home through a discharge line.

-Trenton Crawl Space Repair
+Crawl Space Repair and Encapsulation in Trenton, NJ

 Crawl Space Mold – Mold in your crawl space can be detrimental to not only the structural stability of your home, but also the environment in which you breathe.
 As mold grows on the organic matter in your crawl space such as the wooden floor joists or insulation, the spores it releases travels up through your home due to the stack effect.
 This can lead to respiratory issues for anyone in your home, and your floor joists decaying and failing.